TRUE CHRISTIAN DISCIPLESHIP (Part 1)

 First, Discipleship is not the New Birth Experience:

-The New Birth is an instant spiritual experience whereby the Holy Spirit recreates a new heart or spirit in a person who believes and confesses the Lord Jesus Christ as his personal Lord and Saviour.
+The New Birth is an instant spiritual experience whereby the Holy Spirit recreates a new heart or spirit in a person who believes on and confesses the Lord Jesus Christ as his personal Lord and Saviour.

 Discipleship is not a onetime, but a lifetime commitment to Christ.
 It is essentially a spiritual journey from a “self-centered life” to a “Christ-centered life.”